ASSOCIATE IN ARTS FOR TRANSFER | SC PROGRAM: AA-T.4005

 Units 1

-This course is designed for students who are undecided about their educational and/or career goals.
-Through a series of group exercises and career development testing, students learn to identify personal values, interests, skills, aversions, and personality patterns and understand how they relate to choices in the world of work.
+A course designed for students who are undecided about their educational and/or career goals.
+Through a series of group exercises, and career development testing, students learn to identify personal values, interests, skills, aversions, and personality patterns and understand how they relate to choices in the world of work.
 Students learn to access occupational information, develop decision-making skills and set career goals.
 This course may be offered in a distance education format.

 Apply Now